zoltanctoth/ceu-cloud-class/aws.md

 - For the most part, leaving all of these options at their default value will be fine
 - Refer to the following screenshot while we discuss a few of these options briefly
 - Using the `Number of instances` option you could launch multiple instances of the same AMI with the same hardware configurations at the same time
-- However, in our example, only one instance will be launched
+- However, in our example, only `one` instance will be launched
 - You also have the option to attempt to negotiate a cheaper rental by using the [Request Spot Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) option
-- The `Shutdown behavior` option determines what will happen if you shutdown the instance from within the AMI (e.g. by issuing a `sudo shutdown` command in ubuntu linux)
+- The `Shutdown behavior` option determines what will happen if you shutdown the instance from within the AMI (e.g. by issuing a `sudo shutdown` command in linux)
 - To prevent accidental termination of your instance, you may want to set this option to `Stop`
-- You can also help to prevent accidental termination of your instance by using the `Enable termination protection` option
+- You can also help prevent accidental termination of your instance by using the `Enable termination protection` option
-- These options can also adjusted later for any instance in the console
+- These options can also be adjusted later for any instance in the console
 - Once you are ready, proceed to the next step by pressing the `Next: Add Storage` button

 ***